ray-project/kuberay/docs/guidance/rayservice.md

 kubectl apply -f ray_v1alpha1_rayservice.yaml
 ```

-* Let's first take a look at the Ray Serve config (i.e. `serveConfigV2`) embedded in the RayService yaml.
+* Let's first take a look at the Ray Serve config (i.e. `serveConfigV2`) embedded in the RayService YAML.
 At a high level, there are two applications: a fruit stand app and a calculator app.
 Some details about the fruit stand application:
   * The fruit stand application is contained in the `deployment_graph` variable in `fruit.py` in the [test_dag](https://github.com/ray-project/test_dag/tree/41d09119cbdf8450599f993f51318e9e27c59098) repo, so `import_path` in the config points to this variable to tell Serve from where to import the application.
   * It is hosted at the route prefix `/fruit`, meaning HTTP requests with routes that start with the prefix `/fruit` will be sent to the fruit stand application.
   * The working directory points to the [test_dag](https://github.com/ray-project/test_dag/tree/41d09119cbdf8450599f993f51318e9e27c59098) repo, which will be downloaded at runtime, and your application will be started in this directory.
 See the [Runtime Environment Documentation](https://docs.ray.io/en/latest/ray-core/handling-dependencies.html#runtime-environments) for more details.